-I can’t get it out of my head–and yet, I don’t want to.
+You know–the one you can’t get it out of your head–and yet, you don’t really want to.

 “You’re a Good, Good Father, it’s Who You are…”

 “…And I’m loved by You, it’s who I am.”
 [Chris Tomlin]

 Being a parent is the hardest, most rewarding job in the world, and the truth is,

 We all fail.
 We fall down.
 We mess up.
 We make mistakes.

 Yet, they still love us and want our approval.